DannyBen/rush-local/README.md

 Usage
 --------------------------------------------------

 Step 1: Create a rush repo.
-You can start with teh sample [repo](/repo) folder.
+You can start with the sample [repo](/repo) folder.

 Step 2: Set `RUSH_PATH` to point to the repo path.